 And when the woman threatens to leave the relationship, they may make promises to change, but they never do.

 10. They tend to treat the woman like a mistress rather than a real girlfriend.

 11. They tend to limit the amount of time they spend with the women and treat her as a low priority.

-13. Commitment phobics behaviors announce subtly…“You will be special for a short time, but it won’t be forever”.
+13. They announce subtly, "You will be special for a short time, but it won’t be forever."

-17. Severe commitment phobics avoid events or outings that may include the woman's family or friends.
+17. They avoid events or outings that may include the woman's family or friends.

 19. They like to feel in control and create time frames that suit them, often treating the woman like a puppet on a string.